 English was elected to the Colonial Parliament in 1865.
 He served as the Commissioner of Works from1865 to 1867 and as a Member of the Legislative Assembly from 1865 to 1878 and then from 1882 until his death.
 ‘Although not a brilliant man, he knew how to command and to hold the sympathies of the House.
 He was essentially a practical man in every relation of his public life’ (Obituary 1884: 35c-d).

 English has numerous works listed on the South Australian State Heritage Register (SHR) as both builder and architect.
 English & Brown’s first major commission was the Free Church (1850), later Chalmers then Scots Church, on the corner of Pulteney Street and North Terrace (Register 1850) and is the first building known to have been designed by English.
 Another notable commission was The Advertiser building on the corner of King William and Waymouth Streets, Adelaide, built in 1859 but demolished in 1958.
-Leading citizens of the day also engaged him; holiday houses for Sir Thomas Elder and Sir Henry Ayres at Glenelg, and two houses for Sir Thomas Graves, Kalymna on Dequetteville Terrace and Benacre at Glen Osmond (1863) (Page 1986; SHR).
+Leading citizens of the day also engaged him; holiday houses for Sir Thomas Elder and Sir Henry Ayres at Glenelg, and for Sir Thomas Graves, Benacre at Glen Osmond (1863) (Page 1986; SHR).

 Works completed by English and Rees included numerous houses, amongst them Glenara (1873), 32 The Esplanade, Glenelg South, the Athelstone Institute (1870), and additions to Glenelg Congregational Church, Jetty Road, Glenelg (1870) (SHR; Saunders’ Architectural Index; Collins and Garnaut 2002).